oracle-livelabs/apex/online-bookstore-app/7-create-shop-cart/7-create-shop-cart.md

 In this lab, you will:

-- Build a Shopping Cart Page to display and manage cart items
+- Build a Shopping Cart Page to display and manage cart items.
-- Build an Order Information Page to show order details and totals
+- Build an Order Information Page to show order details and totals.
-- Create a Navigation Bar Entry for quick access to cart and orders
+- Create a Navigation Bar Entry for quick access to cart and orders.
-- Build a My Books Page to list purchased or owned books
+- Build a My Books Page to list purchased or owned books.
-- Create Application Processes to update cart and order data
+- Create Application Processes to update cart and order data.
-- Create Application Computations to set values needed across these pages
+- Create Application Computations to set values needed across these pages.

 ### Downloads: Missed Previous Labs?
 Download and Install the Application